raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 ### so, what's better? framework? or no framework?

-It's a tradeoff: We win if we build an app using a framework, for all the reasons noted: a curated set of libraries, a standard way to do things understood by a community, and we need never waste time worrying about making decisions that don't matter.
+It's a tradeoff: *We win if we build an app using a framework*, for all the reasons noted: a curated set of libraries, a standard way to do things understood by a community, and we need never waste time worrying about making decisions that don't matter.

-We also win if we write an application using good libraries and well-known architectural patterns.
+*We also win if we write an application using good libraries, well-known architectural patterns, and without introducing unnecessary indirection and abstraction*.
 We win if we make it do one thing and do that one thing well.
-While we don't have quite the same ease of choosing libraries, things are still done in a well-understood way, and while we make a number of decisions, we also eliminate a massive amount of indirection and abstraction.

 Our app can be simpler and cleaner without a framework.

 [![Porco Rosso](/assets/images/valley-of-the-wind-26.jpg)](https://www.flickr.com/photos/zmz125000/22486577991)